-Finn won the prestigious ‘Julius Isserlis’ Scholarship (2019) from the Royal Philharmonic Society in London, which was awarded to Finn as their youngest ever recipient.
-Recently, he won the 2020 Beatrice Huntington Award for Cellists.
-These awards have allowed Finn to travel for masterclasses, auditions and competitions in Europe and America.
-Over the years, Finn has gained musical inspiration after being selected to perform in masterclasses with reputable cellists including: Steven Isserlis, Nicolas Altstaedt, Pieter Wispelwey, Clive Greensmith, Hannah Roberts, Philip Higham, Troels Svane, Claudio Bohórquez, Xenia Jankovic, Matias de Oliveira Pinto, and Peter Bruns.
+Finn won (through audition) the prestigious ‘Julius Isserlis’ Scholarship (2019) from the Royal Philharmonic Society in London, which was awarded to him as their youngest ever recipient.
+In 2020, Finn was awarded the Beatrice Huntington Award for Cellists.
+Finn has gained musical inspiration after being selected to perform in masterclasses with reputable cellists including: Steven Isserlis, Nicolas Altstaedt, Pieter Wispelwey, Clive Greensmith, Troels Svane, Philip Higham and Hannah Roberts.

 Finn made his concerto debut with the festival orchestra of the Ruthven Music Festival (Scotland), performing Haydn’s Cello Concerto in C major.
-The debut received positive reviews that described his performance as demonstrating ‘athleticism, stupendous technique and bravado.’
-(The Courier, August 2019).
-As winner of the Royal Conservatoire of Scotland’s Pre-College Concerto Competition, Finn was scheduled to perform Brahms’ Double Concerto for Violin and Cello with Chun-Yi Kang in 2020 at Stevenson Hall, Glasgow.
-Due to Covid-19, this performance was sadly cancelled and so instead Finn and Chun-yi performed together online.
+The debut received positive reviews that described his performance as demonstrating ‘athleticism, stupendous technique and bravado’ (The Courier, August 2019).